Truck Accident Lawyer

 - situational awareness

 A truck driving company or third party can be at fault if either has made a significant impact on the truck driver’s behavior such as setting impracticable delivery times or thoughtless incentives.
-The truck driver was more likely to exhibit some of these reckless behaviors:
+A truck accident can occur when a truck driver displays the following:

-- Drive at a higher speed limit which is a more probable cause for an accident
+- Drives at a higher speed limit which is a more probable cause for an accident

-- Rest fewer hours which can affect cognition on the road
+- Rests fewer hours which can affect cognition on the road

 - Improper vehicle maintenance or check-up which can impact vehicle function

 Florida Statutes | Commercial Vehicles – View full text of the statute that governs the requirements for vehicles to be considered commercial trucks Florida.
 The statute goes in-depth about the difference between large truck types, such as an 18-wheeler or other common large trucks.